Vovan-VE/supaplex-levels-editor/README.md

-# sp-ed
+# SpLE

 <img src="public/favicon.svg" alt="sd-ed" align="right" width="96" height="96">

-Supaplex levels editor in browser.
+**Supaplex Levels Editor** in browser.
 Inspired by [Supaplex.Online][spo] and its community.

 My previous editor (Winplex Collection Editor) is stuck in far 2010 on Windows.
-Its source code was lost somewhere in 2016 or about with HDD failure.
+Its source code was lost somewhere in 2016 or about that with HDD failure.
 And so, here it is: yet another Supaplex levels editor!

-> **sp-ed** is under development still.
+> **SpLE** is under development still.
 Feel free to report bugs, suggest
 > enhancements and correct grammar mistakes.

 ## Important to know

-**sp-ed** is completely frontend (client side) application (web page).
+**SpLE** is completely frontend (client side) application (web page).
 It works only with pseudo-files in browser memory.

-- After you opened existing file (technically you are uploading your local file to a web page), it becomes in-memory copy or the original file.
+- After you opened existing file, it becomes in-memory copy or the original file.
+Technically you are uploading your local file to a web page.
 - In-memory files you opened or created from scratch are NOT related to regular files out of browser.
-- To get your modified file back in form of regular file technically you need to download file from web page (with appropriate UI button in **sp-ed**).
+- To get your modified file back as regular file technically you need to download file from web page (with appropriate UI button in **SpLE**).

 Also:

-- This application uses `indexedDB` and `localStorage` (which both are similar to well known _Cookies_ in terms of privacy) for better user experience.
+- This application uses `indexedDB` and `localStorage` for better user experience.
+These things are similar to well known _Cookies_ in terms of privacy.

-  **sp-ed** will try to remember your modified in-memory files and some preferences in browser storage for better user experience.
+  **SpLE** will try to remember your modified in-memory files and some preferences in browser storage for better user experience.

 - There are no intention to send any kind of your data to somewhere.

-  **sp-ed** when completely loaded is operating locally in your browser.
+  **SpLE** when completely loaded is operating locally in your browser.
 Neither external storages, nor cross-device sync are implied, nor planned.

 - DON'T rely much on browser storage to remember your modified in-memory files